Introduction

 Create a record

-The request that will be displayed is to create multiple records, we are not going to use this one.
+The request that will be displayed is to create a single record.
+We are going to use this one.

 The curl statement in the right panel is what you would enter into API Explorer - i.e. it is your request URL.

 IMPORTANT: All Airtable API requests need to be authenticated.
-To make things easier, check the Show API key checkbox to make sure all requests in the documentation can be directly copied / pasted in the API Explorer.
+To make things easier, check the Show API key checkbox to ensure all requests in the documentation can be directly copied/pasted into API Explorer.

-WARNING: When you submit your request in the API Explorer, it will be processed and a new record will be created using the parameters you specified.
+WARNING: When you submit your request in the API Explorer, it will be processed, and a new record will be created using the specified parameters.
 Don't forget to delete that record directly in Airtable if you don't want it.

 Now that your Interface Asset is available in Intuiface, we need to build a scene to create a record.
 One approach could be: